dart-lang/site-www/src/tools/linter-rules.md

 which the following packages provide:

 [lints][]
-: The rule sets that the Dart team encourages using.
+: The rule sets that the Dart team encourages using for command line and server applications.
+  For Flutter programs, see [flutter_lints][].
   Dart and Flutter packages uploaded to [pub.dev]({{site.pub}}) are [scored]({{site.pub}}/help/scoring) with the `core` set of these rules.